The Ultimate Guardian Dogs

 Physical traits like strength and endurance matter, but temperament is absolutely critical.

-The dog must tolerate livestock and family members without any aggression whatsoever.
+The dog MUST tolerate livestock and family members without any aggression whatsoever.

 Health history from breeders is also essential to ensure vigor and longevity.